AleksandarDzudzevic/TutoringWebApp/README.md

 |26| Create a flow diagram for the user account viewing feature (Design)| Have a visual presentation of the algorithm that was used for the account viewing feature of the web application|25 min |3.11.2023 |B |
 |27| Create a flow diagram for the tutor list filtering feature (Design)| Have a visual presentation of the algorithm that was used for the tutor list filtering feature of the web application|30 min |3.11.2023 |B |
 |28 | Run code review testing for potential loops and loop nesting and see if any complex algorithms used need a comment to explain them to potential co-developers (Testing) | Have a more efficient code of higher quality and better coding practices that would make future co-development easier  | 25 min   | 1.11.2023|  B   |
+Fig.10 shows the record of tasks throughout the development of the Tutorflix web application.
 # Criteria C: Development
 ## Tools and techniques used
 1. Manipulating SQLite Database